SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.12.md

 <!-- MR 10.3.0 [CU9] - FR 10.3.12 -->

-When, for a trended parameter, a change in trend was detected, up to now, two change points of type "trend change" would incorrectly be created.
-From now on, only one such change point will be created.
+When, for a trended parameter, a change in trend was detected, in some cases, two change points of type "trend change" would incorrectly be created.